Get Back to Life with the Less Invasive Therapy for Severe Aortic Stenosis

-This procedure used to only be available for people who were too weak to undergo open heart surgery.
-But now, TAVR is available to more people depending on their risk for open heart surgery.
-The procedure is also an option for people who had their aortic valve replaced in the past, but need a new one because the replacement may no longer work well.
+The procedure is also an option for people at high risk for surgery who had their aortic valve replaced in the past, but need a new one because the replacement may no longer work well.

 In the transfemoral approach, your TAVR Doctor will make a small incision in your leg and a catheter will be inserted into your artery while your heart is still beating.
 Your TAVR Doctor will then guide the catheter up to your heart and will replace the valve within your diseased aortic valve.
 Learn more about what to expect during the TAVR procedure.